Murder of Kim Wall

-The murder of Kim Wall, known in Denmark as Ubådssagen, took place on 10 August 2017, after Swedish freelance journalist Kim Wall boarded the midget submarine UC3 Nautilus, in Køge Bay, Denmark, for a pre-arranged interview of its owner, Danish entrepreneur Peter Madsen.
+The murder of Kim Wall (23 March 1987 – 10 August 2017), known in Denmark as Ubådssagen, took place on 10 August 2017, after Swedish freelance journalist Kim Wall boarded the midget submarine UC3 Nautilus, in Køge Bay, Denmark, for a pre-arranged interview of its owner, Danish entrepreneur Peter Madsen.

-Kim Isabel Fredrika Wall was reported missing after Nautilus failed to return to the harbour at Refshaleøen, Copenhagen.
+Wall was reported missing after Nautilus failed to return to the harbour at Refshaleøen, Copenhagen.
 The submarine was found sunken the following morning and Madsen was arrested upon being rescued from the water.
 Between 21 August and 29 November, parts of Wall's dismembered body were found in different locations around the area.
 Convicted of her murder, Madsen was sentenced to life imprisonment on 25 April 2018 by Copenhagen City Court following a widely publicised trial.

 On 20 October 2020, Madsen briefly escaped from prison by threatening a prison employee but was surrounded and apprehended by police 500 m from the prison and taken into custody again.
 In 2020 a television dramatisation of the case was created by Tobias Lindholm.